SINOVUYO KIDS Project

 The Sinovuyo Kids Project is currently being tested using the 'gold standard' of intervention research, a Randomised Controlled Trial with 250 families.
 The baseline, an immediate post-test, and the 12-month follow-up have been completed.

-- Dr. Catherine Ward, Head of Department for the Department of Psychology at the University of Cape Town.
+Dr. Catherine Ward, Professor of Psychology in the Department of Psychology at the University of Cape Town.